Skip to content

 Author: Iain Menzies-Runciman

-Decompiling the Linux Device Tree (DTB)
+Decompiling the Device Tree (DTB) for Embedded Linux

 One of the things I find very frustrating when working with device trees is that often the entries are split over several different files.
 This is great when you want to support several different boards that are only differ slightly… Read more